paulrognonvael/biomedical_clustering_topic_modeling/README.md

 - 3_comparison_representations: comparison of individual representations.
 - 4_multiview_rep_learning_clustering: learning of the multiview MDS representation and extraction of keywords by clusters.
 - 5_similarity_functions: examples of how, for a given abstract, we are able to retrieve the closest topics, closest clusters and closests neighbours in our MVMDS representation.
 - 6_semantic_graph: construction of the semantic graph and example of our external concepts can be mapped into the graph.

 Here is an overview of our methodology:
 ![](overview_proposal.png)

+Appendices 1 and 2 are an implementation of the Diagonal Bernoulli Latent Block Model (M3).
+Appendix 1 is a standard implementation and testing on synthetic datasets.
+Appendix 2 is a modified version of DBLEBM M3 and application to the a sample of abstracts from the CORD-19 dataset.